samplegithubj/samplegithubj/README.md

 💻 **Cybersecurity & Cloud Enthusiast** | 🌍 Based in Kenya

 I’m passionate about **risk management, IT governance, cloud security (AWS)**, and **network defense**.
-Currently exploring **compliance frameworks** and building projects that strengthen security in IT environments.
+Currently exploring **compliance frameworks, vulnerability assessment, and incident response** while building projects that strengthen IT security.

 ---